Yoni-Satat/week11_weekend_homework/README.md

 - Create a constructor to create Rat objects.
 - Rats should be able to touch food, if they do the food becomes poisonous.
 - Heroes that eat poisonous food should lose health.

+# My Extension

+- A hero will have a trap to catch Rats.
+- If a hero catch a Rat She/He could make medicine to gain health back.
+-